Quickstart

 keynv project create billing

-keynv secret set @billing.dev.api_key
+keynv secret create @billing.dev.api_key

 The CLI prompts for the value via stdin (so it never lands in your